seanofw/opentk-faq/OpenTK_FAQ.md

 #### That seems like a lot of if-statements; is there a better way?

 OpenGL 4.3+ offers a new technique, called a _debug message callback_.
-The general idea behind it is to “register” a _debug callback_ function with OpenGL; any time OpenGL encounters an error, it will call your function immediately, and pass useful things to it like an error message.
+(Many older OpenGL drivers also support this via the `KHR_debug` extension.)
+The general idea behind this is to “register” a _debug callback_ function with OpenGL; any time OpenGL encounters an error, it will call your function immediately, and pass useful things to it like an error message.
 First, you’ll need to declare an error-handling method that OpenGL can call, something like this:

 ```c#
 private static void DebugCallback(DebugSource source, DebugType type, int id,